MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

      $user = Get-SPUser -Identity 'contoso\domain_admin' -Web http://spse-sps:5000
      ```

-  2. Disable the OCV for current admin by the following cmdlet:
+  2. Use the following cmdlet to disable the OCV for current admin:

      ```
      Disable-OCVForUser -UserSid $user.Sid